PRINCIPLES RELATING TO THE INTERPRETATION OF STATUTES AND CONSTITUTIONS

 Statute law, the direct product of the legislature, is perhaps the least appropriate field of all in which to indulge in judicial law-making.
 The corner of that field occupied by closely drafted statutes of high complexity should be particularly uninviting to the judicial law-maker.
 It provides the very antithesis of those occasional legislative measures which lay down only general principles and invite the courts to supply the details.
 It can never be enough to justify judicial intervention that what has been enacted may seem to a court to lead to an irrational result.
 As Lord Reid said… ‘Of course we must go by the words of the Act and if they are only capable of one meaning then we must take that meaning however irrational the result’…

-To seek some guidance on interpretation of statutes one should in my opinion resort to that useful book of Maxwell on the Interpretation of Statutes, 12th Edition.
-There it is stated that the rule of construction is:-
+To seek some guidance on interpretation of statutes one should in my opinion resort to that useful book of

 (1) ‘to intend the Legislature to have meant what they have actually expressed’,